willianPaulinoSantos/sitePessoal/README.md

 - Header with internal links for any section of the page, a brief description of myself and links of my contacts and social medias.

--'About me' section, with a more detailed description of myself.
+- 'About me' section, with a more detailed description of myself.

--'Skills and Hobbies' section, designed with flexbox approach.
+- 'Skills and Hobbies' section, designed with flexbox approach.

--'Academic Formation' section, containing the most important formation in my career.
+- 'Academic Formation' section, containing the most important formation in my career.

--'Professional experience' section, including the bigger projects that I developed by myself, with images, repository'n page's links.
+- 'Professional experience' section, including the bigger projects that I developed by myself, with images, repository'n page's links.

--'Contact' section, with a form that you can use to send me a message.
+- 'Contact' section, with a form that you can use to send me a message.